As my grandfather walked the sunny streets of a war-torn France during World War II with his best friend, a gun shot suddenly rang out.

 The Way Most Design Their Life

 Most people live life going through the motions with very little intentional thought about what they are doing and why.
+Most have even less intentionality when they spend their money.

 With a mile long checklist, the job is completed as demanded by those in charge.
 Their current life often provides little satisfaction.
 But they take solace in the thought that “One day, it’ll all be better, and I’ll be able to live the life I want to live.”